Frequently asked questions

 6. If posting my email address is voluntary, why would I want to do it?

-There is no way to communicate privately with others in the class in C2C.
-You cannot send a note to the conference to just one person.
-Any note you post can be read by everyone.
+You communicate with all of your classmates when posting in C2C.
+You can send a note to just one person in a forum by creating a special privacy note.
+Otherwise the note you post can be read by everyone.
 There may be times when you wish to follow up on something or "talk" to another person privately.
-In that case, email provides the means.
-Everyone in the class is required to have a utor email account but you may want to give an alternate e-mail address.
-If you have an e-mail account that you use regularly, you may also want to forward your mail from your utor email to that address for convenience.
-Because we will also be doing activities on BlackBoard, you will also need to have a utor account to access that learning management system.
+In that case, email can also provide the means.
+Everyone in the class is required to have a utor email account but it is important to have an alternate e-mail address.
+If you have an e-mail account that you use regularly, you may forward your mail from your utor email to that address for convenience.
+We will be doing a few activities on BlackBoard.
+You need to have a utor account to access both C2C and BlackBoard learning management systems.
 See Accessing the course for instructions.

 7. OK, I've logged in, and posted an introduction of myself.
 I've even uploaded a picture of myself.
 How is the course going to operate once we're underway?

 Each of the "headings" or "titles" that you see are called Forums in C2C.
-As a basic format, I have created a view for each topic related to the course.
-I also post a note in the view to explain what the view is about, whether there are particular readings that might be useful for background, and I might ask a question or pose a problem.
-From that point on, it is just like a face-to-face class in that we discuss the topic/question/problem etc. A major difference between this forum and a classroom is that there is a record of the discussion here that you can refer back to all through the course if you wish.
-Once a week I post an update that gives a summary of the week just past and a preview of the week ahead.
-This update is required reading each week.
+As a basic format, there is a forum for each topic related to the course.
+I post a note in the forum to explain what the forum is about.
+There may be particular readings that might be useful for background.,There might be a question to stimulate thinking.
+From that point on, it is just like a face-to-face class in that we discuss the topic/question/problem etc. A major difference between an online forum and a classroom is that there is a record of the discussion that you can refer back to all through the course if you wish.
+Each week you are required to read Weekly Notes a summary of the week just past and a preview of the week ahead.
+This update is important reading each week.
+I will remind you if you have not read this note each week as the information will help you to be successful in the course.

 8. Do we all have to be on line at the same time for this discussion?

-No, this is not a chat line.
+No. The course uses chat (synchronous communication) but regular attendance to the class is asynchronous.
 You participate in the discussion when it suits you.
 One of the advantages to having an online classroom is that it is open 24 hours a day, 7 days a week.
-You and your team will want to organize chat sessions (chat is available using a MSN account).
+You and your team or your partner will want to organize chat sessions (chat is used for planning between partners or among members of a team).
 You can also arrange to chat with individual classmates or with me.

 9. How many times a week should I log in?

-To really be on top of things, I would advise logging in daily.
-In spring and summer, keep in mind that the course has been compacted into six short weeks so checking several times a day is not unrealistic.
+To really be on top of things, I advise logging in daily.
+Keep in mind that the course has been condensed from twelve into six weeks so checking several times a day is not unrealistic.
 As in any graduate level course - you need to spend time "out of the classroom" preparing and reading as well as in class - in this case - the classrooms are virtual.
 As stated elsewhere, postings need to be appropriate, relevant and of substance.
 In the winter term, there can be as many as 2500 messages over the semester.
-It is of great importance that you keep up to avoid frustration.
+It is of great importance that you keep up in order to avoid frustration.
 Learn to move quickly through messages, taking note of those of particular interest - put down the author's name and subject line, and the number associated with the message so that you can quickly locate it when you are ready to respond.

 10. I understand that we are expected to keep a journal - can you explain this?

 You may keep your journal in any format you choose - some students like to keep a blog while others use an ongoing word file or write out thoughts by hand in a notebook.
-The idea is to reflect on what is happening for you in this course, to gather ideas and resources - to think on paper about your projects and how you are progressing with all of the work and discussions.
+The idea is to reflect on what is happening for you in this course, to gather ideas and resources - to think about your projects and how you are progressing with all of the work and discussions.
 At the end of the course, you will be referring to and citing this journal and any other relevant readings in your reflective paper.
 You will be telling about your participation and the projects related to the course.
 This journal will be an invaluable resource in writing the paper.
 You do not need to show anyone your journal - or to submit it.
+I suggest that each time you want to spend time with your journal, you first "pause" to take three deep breaths and get centered.

 11. I like to read ahead in my courses.
 Can I get a schedule of the readings by week?

-The readings will be posted in C2C as well as linked from this information site.
+The readings will be posted in C2C.
 The schedule for the semester indicates what readings and course related topics will be discussed each week.
 If you do want to do some reading ahead of the course, I suggest that you use your own initiative to search out articles related to Holistic Teaching and Learning and to Computer Technology as related to collaboration and the constructivist learning environment.
 I assume that as graduate students you will read what is made available to you and that you will also be reading beyond the assigned readings given in the course.

-12. I see that we have more than one virtual classroom.
-How will the Holistech2011 Conference be used?
+12. I see that we have additional discussion forums in BlackBoard.
+How will the Holistech2017 Forums be used?

-You may want to visit this conference on a regular basis.
-Here you will find Sub-Conferences where you can post Resources you want to share and where Mentor/Coaches can respond to technical questions and post tips.
-There is a Cafe here as well for social chit chat.
-These sub-conferences give you a different way of communicating with the class and help to keep WebKF from being too overloaded with postings.
+You may visit BlackBoard on a regular basis.
+Here you will find a Discussion Board where you can post Resources and one where Mentor/Coaches can respond to technical questions and post tips.
+There is a Cafe for social chit chat.
+These additional Forums give you a different way of communicating with the class and help to keep C2C from being too overloaded with postings.

 13. What is the need for BlackBoard if we have C2C and other tools?

 Blackboard is the official management tool at the University of Toronto.
 You may find that the institution you work with in future has a learning management system like BlackBoard.
-There are only a few assignments in this course that require you to investigate this system with the idea that this will give you at least a basic understanding and facility to work in that type of environment.
+There are only a few assignments in this course that require you to investigate this system.
+This will give you at least a basic understanding and facility to work in that type of environment.
 Here at the University of Toronto, many courses are using this system.
-You will need to have a utor account to work with this program - see Accessing the course for instructions.
+You will need to have a utor account to work with this program and with C2C - see Accessing the course for instructions.

 14. What are the deadlines for the two main projects in this course?